 Lying at the cross-roads of the Mediterranean, UM has been, over its 400-year history, the hub for international academic exchange on the island.
 UM is the leading higher education institution in Malta and its structures are in line with the Bologna Process and the European Higher Education area.

-The University seeks to carry out academic research and provide a vibrant higher education setting in the arts, sciences and the humanities as required for Malta’s economic, social and cultural development.
-The courses at UM are designed to produce highly-qualified professionals in multiple disciplines.
-The UM alumni community is growing exponentially: well over 3,500 students graduate in various disciplines annually.
+At UM we carry out academic research and provide a vibrant higher education setting in the arts, sciences and the humanities as required for Malta’s economic, social and cultural development.
+Our courses are designed to produce highly-qualified professionals in multiple disciplines.
+Our alumni community is growing exponentially: well over 3,500 students graduate in various disciplines annually.

 Today UM is composed of fourteen faculties, a number of interdisciplinary institutes and centres, three schools and a junior college.
 Besides the main campus, situated at Msida, there are three other campuses: Valletta, Marsaxlokk, Gozo.

 The language of instruction is English.